Misdemeanor Attorney in Colorado Springs

 What Is a Misdemeanor?

 In Colorado, charges are generally broken down into three broad categories: 1) Petty Offenses, 2) Misdemeanors, and 3) Felonies.
-Misdemeanor charges can range from charges such as Assault 3 (a Class 1 Misdemeanor) to Telephone Harassment (a Class 3 misdemeanor), to Driving Under the Influence (a Traffic Misdemeanor).
-While Misdemeanors are not as serious as felonies, they can and do have real effects on people's lives.
+Misdemeanor charges can range from charges such as Assault 3 (a Class 1 Misdemeanor) to Telephone Harassment (a Class 3 Misdemeanor), to Driving Under the Influence (an Unclassified Misdemeanor).
+While misdemeanors are not typically serious crimes like felonies, they can and do have real effects on people's lives.

 What Kind of Legal Repercussions Are Possible if Convicted of a Misdemeanor?